 How do Pennsylvania Opioid Prescribing Guidelines and opioid laws impact patient care?
 Learn more about how the guidelines and opioid laws impact patient care.

 Patients may hear their healthcare provider talk about the opioid prescribing guidelines.
-The Pennsylvania Department of Health, as well as the Centers for Disease Control and Prevention (CDC), developed opioid prescribing guidelines for medical specialties.
-These guidelines are meant for the treatment of non-cancer chronic pain patients 18 years and older.
+The Pennsylvania Department of Health developed opioid prescribing guidelines for 14 medical specialties.
+These guidelines, as well as the Centers for Disease Control and Prevention (CDC) guideline, are meant for the treatment of non-cancer chronic pain patients 18 years and older.

 Prescribing guidelines are based on evidence of safe and effective prescribing practices.
 They were created by a team consisting of medical professionals, patient advocates, community members, and representatives from various government agencies and medical associations.
 The purpose of the prescribing guidelines is to make sure healthcare providers provide the best care possible to patients while prescribing opioids safely and effectively.
 The Pennsylvania prescribing guidelines are not rules, regulations, or laws and do not stop healthcare providers from prescribing appropriately.